Skip to content

 The Bottom Line

-Terminal coding agents are the most significant productivity tool for developers since IDE autocomplete.
-Claude Code is the premium choice with the best code understanding.
-OpenCode offers the most flexibility.
-Aider has the best git integration.
-Gemini CLI has the best free tier.
-Try 2-3 on a real project to find your workflow.
-The 30 minutes of setup will save you hours every week.
+Terminal coding agents are the most significant developer productivity tool since IDE autocomplete.
+Claude Code ($20/month Pro, $100/month Max) delivers the best code understanding and reasoning.
+OpenCode (free + API costs) offers the most model flexibility.
+Aider (free + API costs) has the best git integration.
+Gemini CLI (free, 1,000 req/day) provides the most generous free tier.
+Try 2-3 on a real project — the 30 minutes of setup saves hours every week.

 Frequently Asked Questions